vilounos/UltraTabletDriver/README.md

 - Simple GUI (still some visual bugs)

 ## Current known issues:
+- On some devices while running the driver there might be a problem with your audio output (mostly on some laptops the in build speaker just won't work)
 - The Height and Width are not swapping when rotating the area
 - GUI blinking